mrkkrp/typit/README.md

 is, LF) end-of-line sequence and the file ends with a newline.

 Once dictionary file is created, add it to the definition of `typit-dict` customization parameter in `typit.el`.
-To try the game with new language added, change value of `typit-dict` accordingly via customization interface, `setq`, or via `let`-bind, and then run one of the commands that start the game (`typit-basic-test`, `typit-advanced-test`, or `typit-test`).
+To try the game with a new language added, change value of `typit-dict` accordingly via the customization interface, `setq`, or with `let`-binding, and then run one of the commands that start the game (`typit-basic-test`, `typit-advanced-test`, or `typit-test`).

 ## License